 Nursing homes serve a wide variety of residents with different physical and mental conditions.
-While much has been reported on abuse of nursing home residents by staff members, a recent study suggests fellow residents also pose a threat.
-The study shows 1 in 5 nursing home residents are involved in some type of resident-to-resident mistreatment.
+While much has been reported on the abuse of nursing home residents by staff members, a recent study suggests fellow residents also pose a threat.
+The study shows that 1 in 5 nursing home residents are involved in some type of resident-to-resident mistreatment.

 The research, from Weill Cornell Medical College and Cornell University and funded by the National Institute on Aging, found that 19.8 percent of nursing home residents “were involved in at least one negative and aggressive encounter with one or more fellow residents over the previous four weeks,” according to a press release from Weill Cornell Medical College.
 These encounters ranged from physical abuse to verbal abuse, to inappropriate sexual behavior, to invasion of privacy.